I led this project under the mentorship of the Data Science group director at Nokia Bell Labs

 June 2022 - May 2023

 Exploratory data analysis is a critical process in data science, as it lays the foundation for insights and models to be developed.
-However, this process can be time-consuming and cognitively overwhelming, with most data scientists spending more than half of their time studying datasets with 100+ columns.
+However, this process can be time-consuming and cognitively overwhelming, with most data scientists spending more than half of their time looking for interesting patterns in datasets with 100+ columns.

 Despite the increasing trend in automating different parts of the DS lifecyle, and increasing usage patterns of autoML tools such as VertexAI and AzureML, data exploration continues to be a painstakingly time consuming and manual process.
 Due to the amount of creativity required in this phase, they must be carefully designed to place the control in the hands of the human.
 At what points can automation be introduced to augment human creativity and curiousity?